Bhooloham: Plot

-The match happens, and surprisingly to Deepak's shock, Bhooloham wins the match as he does not stop the match when Steven hits the foul punch & partly due to the encouragement & advice given by Arumugam to hit Steven George near the hip bone, due to which Steven George lost his strength.
+The match happens, and surprisingly to Deepak's shock, Bhooloham wins the match as he does not stop the match when Steven hits the foul punch and partly due to the encouragement and advice given by Arumugam to hit Steven near the hip bone, due to which Steven loses his strength.
 After the match, Bhooloham exposes Deepak's wrongdoings.
-As a result, the Future Sports Channel is sealed for a lifetime, and Deepak is jailed for his malpractices.
+Steven after losing the match gets ashamed and realises his mistake.
+He reveals that Deepak offered him $40 million to kill Bhooloham through foul, As a result, the Future Sports Channel is sealed for a lifetime, and Deepak is jailed for his malpractices.
+The movie ends showing, Bhooloham, Steven, Arumugam and Dayal holding the trophy together and saying that they are all winners.

 Cast

 Production

 Jayam Ravi agreed terms to star in the film in August 2010, shortly after he had begun work for Engeyum Kadhal (2011) and Aadhi Baghavan (2013).
-During the making of the Peranmai (2009), Kalyanakrishnan, who was an assistant director to S. P. Jananathan, had narrated the story of the film and Ravi agreed to give priority dates for the film.
+During the making of the Peraanmai (2009), Kalyanakrishnan, who was an assistant director to S. P. Jananathan, had narrated the story of the film and Ravi agreed to give priority dates for the film.
 However, delays in production of the former two films resulted in the postponement of the shoot of Bhooloham.
-This was due to the character in Aadhi Bhagavan requiring Ravi to sport a beard, which stopped him from working on films simultaneously.
+This was due to the character in Aadhi Bhagavan requiring Ravi to sport a beard.
 In July 2011, it was reported that Jayam Ravi underwent a special training course in boxing for his role as a boxer with professional athlete, Prasad, overseeing his progress.

 Amala Paul was approached by the producers in March 2012 to play the leading female role, but could not allot dates for the film.
 Subsequently, the team approached Nayantara to play the lead role but her unavailability saw the team agree terms with Trisha to play a role in the film.
 The film is inspired from the life of a real life Asian boxing champion named Madhan.
 The makers hired the Australian actor of Troy fame, Nathan Jones, for a fight sequence.

 The film primarily shot in late 2012 and early 2013, and the makers worked towards a release date during the summer of 2013.
 Still, the film experienced further delays.
 Producer Aascar Ravichandran was unhappy about the film having more than half an hour dedicated to boxing scenes and put the film on hold, in order to edit the film's content.
 In early 2015, the Indian Overseas Bank's Sriram Nagar branch filed a petition in The Debt Recovery Tribunal (DRT), Chennai and requested to an interim stay on the film after Aascar Ravichandran failed to repay the loan amount he bought for the production expense of Bhooloham.

 Soundtrack

-Music was composed by Srikanth Deva, uniting with Jayam Ravi for the second time after M Kumaran S/O Mahalakshmi.
+Music was composed by Srikanth Deva, uniting with Jayam Ravi for the second time after M Kumaran S/O Mahalakshmi, in which film too Jayam Ravi played the role of a boxer.

 Release

 The satellite rights of the film were sold to Jaya TV.

-After about three years of delay, the film was scheduled and got released on 24 December 2015.
-A new trailer was also released on 15 December 2015.
-The film was later dubbed and released in Hindi as Bhaigiri 2 by Goldmines Telefilms Pvt Ltd in 2018.
+After about three years of delay, the film was released on 24 December 2015.